-My junior high school art teacher was the one who first recognized my talent, and allowed me to attend his advanced art class.
+My junior high school art teacher was the one who first recognized my creative abilities, and allowed me to attend his advanced art class.
 I loved it from day one and was a very eager student.
 But soon I was whisked away to England for my last year of high school, leaving my dear art teacher behind.
 The art room at the new school was an immediate disappointment and I was never challenged artistically there.

 From England I went to Truman University formerly known as Northeast Missouri State University.
 After earning my B.F.A., I became an art teacher, moved to Newfoundland, Canada, and landed a job at a junior high school.
 For the next 25 years, I tried hard to be a creative person but family, work and life got in the way many times.